You'd have to go down and meet the fishermen at the docks to get a fresher – or wider – selection of seafood than you’ll find in our Markets.

 The fresh Alaska waters where this salmon is caught has been managed since the 1950s.
 The salmon – Silver, King and Sockeye – travel from Alaska on barges – using fewer energy resources than arriving via airplane.

 Bruce continues to serve as an onboard consultant to the company he started, Triad Fisheries.

 You can find frozen Aleutia Sockeye Salmon Fillets from September through the early winter, or sometimes into May.
 Aleutia is a non-profit organization founded in 2001 by fishing families along Alaska's remote Eastern Aleutian Islands and Western Peninsula.
 It was created to share the best of the traditional ocean sockeye harvest and tell the story of an unknown region and the families there, with proceeds supporting local communities.

-The sockeye are harvested by families in a low-volume, meticulous fishering - each fish is hand selected, iced immediately and inspected three times before it can bear the Aleutia name.
+The sockeye are harvested by families in a low-volume, meticulous fishing - each fish is hand selected, iced immediately and inspected three times before it can bear the Aleutia name.

 Sustainability> We Care Where We Get our Seafood

 Salmon> Salmon Varieties – the Basics> Why Bruce Gore Salmon? (video)> How to Remove Pin Bones (video)

 Cooking Basics> Cook and Clean Live Dungeness Crab> Grill Oysters, Clams and Mussels> Albacore & Ahi Tuna> King Salmon and Halibut